-A 2013 Forbes article offered Concierge Medicine as an option for patients seeking better medical care especially with looming doctor shortages.
-The Affordable Care Act aggravated an already dire situation by bringing even more patients into a mix in which huge numbers of doctors retire, not enough doctors are being given residencies and poor work situations brought on by low reimbursement rates have combined to create a perfect storm.
+A Forbes article in March of 2013 offered Concierge Medicine as an option for patients seeking better medical care especially with looming doctor shortages.
+The Affordable Care Act aggravated an already dire situation by bringing even more patients into a mix in which huge numbers of doctors retire (because they are Baby Boomers and would have anyway), not enough doctors are being given residencies and poor work situations brought on by low reimbursement rates have combined to create a perfect storm.